xsc/claro/doc/01-projection.md

 #### Aliases

-If you want to apply multiple projections to the same subtree, you need to uniquely name them (since otherwise, they'll just overwrite each other).
-This is especially useful when injecting different parameters into the same field.
-Or for simple renaming, e.g. from `:name` to `:person-name`:
+To rename a field you can use the [[alias]] projection:

 ```clojure
 {:id                                   projection/leaf
  (projection/alias :person-name :name) projection/leaf}
 ```

+This is especially useful if you want to apply multiple different projections to the same subtree, e.g. to inject a series of parameters into a field.
 For example, we could introduce a flag checking friend status to our `Person`
 records:

 ```clojure